Unit1, Section3: Would You Look at the Time!

 Data are useful for evaluating claims and reports.
 Summaries of categorical and numerical data show important features and patterns in the data.
 Data summaries provide evidence to make claims.

 The Bureau of Labor Statistics (BLS) collects data about daily time-use of Americans.
-Students will explore the New York Times multimedia graphic titled How Different Groups Spend Their Time to spark their curiosity about how they spend their own time.
-The graphic can be found at http://www.nytimes.com/interactive/2009/07/31/business/20080801-metrics-graphic.html?_r=0.
+Students will explore an interactive graphic titled How Men and Women Spend Their Days created by Nathan Yau, that uses data from the American Time Use Survey, to spark their curiosity about how they spend their own time.
+This graphic can be found at: https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/

 S-ID 5: Summarize categorical data for two categories in two-way frequency tables.
 Interpret relative frequencies in the context of data (including joint, marginal, and conditional relative frequencies).
 Recognize possible associations and trends in the data.

 S-IC 6: Evaluate reports based on data.

 Understand that data are collected and stored in particular formats.
 Before data can be analyzed, it must be cleaned so it can be read.

 • Create tabular displays of categorical data and summaries of numerical data.

 • Create two-way frequency (and relative frequency) tables.

 • Use RStudio to calculate joint, marginal, and conditional relative frequencies.